 - Holistic approach: Drafting your estate plan is not just about putting some documents together.
 It is about assessing your life goals and dreams for your family’s future.
 An attorney cannot draft a plan without assessing all your needs as a whole.

 Take your time when choosing an estate planning and probate lawyer.
 Talk to your friends and family.
-Attend a free, no-obligation webinar.
+Attend a free, no-obligation seminar.
 Ask questions and decide which attorney has the traits you value.
 Then, do not hesitate to set up a consultation to get the ball rolling.
 It’s never too early to start planning, but it can be too late.